 How to care for my bonded teeth?

-To ensure your composite bonding lasts longer and for maintaining good oral health, you should:
+To ensure your composite bonding lasts longer and maintain good oral health, you should:

 - Brush your teeth at least twice a day.